-The variety of approaches linking pools and fluxes is limited, and we can enumerate them on one hand (Table 2).
-Theoretically, linking pools and fluxes requires measuring difficult to compare with other studies.
+The variety of approaches linking pools and fluxes is limited, and we can enumerate them on one hand (Table 1).
+Theoretically, linking pools and fluxes requires measuring both.
+Due to certain assumptions, however, some approaches allow to measure only pools or fluxes and to conclude about fluxes or pools, respectively.
+I will term these approaches uncoupled approaches.
+They usually deliver only relative results that are difficult to compare with other studies.
 The other group of approaches is based on the analysis of both pools and fluxes and will be termed coupled approaches.
 These coupled approaches allow more definite and precise conclusions.
 Therefore, I describe these groups of approaches separately.